smartopian/MVCR/mvcr-0.6.md

 Be usable as a consent token to enable transparent digital audit trails of consent for information sharing relationships.

-## MVCR Core Fields
+## MVCR Core Fields (TBF v.07)
 The fields consists of:
 * Contact information of Data Controller
 * Identity provided by the individual
 * Link to privacy policy
+Comments:
- (note: static link format required - raised by John W) (Comment: Note: For the consent receipt to be audit-able and verifiable the consent policy should be accessible by any entity with the URI for the policy.
+JW: note: static link format required - raised by John W) (Comment: Note: For the consent receipt to be audit-able and verifiable the consent policy should be accessible by any entity with the URI for the policy.
 Subsequent changes to the policy should not invalidate the URI for the policy in effect with the CR was issued.)

- (Discussion Point : Rationale: If invalidated (URI Is broken), is the consent still compliant?
-If the policies (materially) change is a process needed to update broken links and the consent before receipt can be used as a token?)
+ML: Should we consider stipulating that the uri be domain.com/privacy by default for MVCR with no payload.
 JW: If the URI is not broken, but the policy has changed, how can this be known or addressed by the user?
+ML: If the privacy policy is apart of the payload of the receipt and this payload was signed by the policy provider.
+Or if the policy is registered and kept public by the registrar e.g. TOSBACK)

  * The purpose(s) listed: itemised on receipt